Darrow8/d-nanochat/README.md

 # D-NanoChat

+## Day 3

+Continued writing out rustbpe code and learned about how tokenizers work.

+## Day 2

+Wrote out a lot more of the rustbpe code.
+Got into the tokenizer implementation.

 ## Day 1

 The ambition of this project is to replicate [nanochat](https://github.com/karpathy/nanochat) without using AI, as Andrej Karpathy recommended in an [interview](https://www.dwarkesh.com/p/andrej-karpathy) with Dwarkesh Patel.